iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 Let's open up the script and see if we can find where something went wrong:

 .. image:: ../../../img/egm722/debug/syntax_highlighting.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the pycharm window with the run panel opened

-One of the features of PyCharm and other IDEs is that they highlight *syntax*, which helps identify potential issues.
+|br| One of the features of PyCharm and other IDEs is that they highlight *syntax*, which helps identify potential
+issues.
 Here, we can see that at the same spot where the script failed, ``random`` is underlined in red.
 If you hover over this with your mouse, you can see the following message:

 .. image:: ../../../img/egm722/debug/pycharm_error.png
     :width: 400
     :align: center
     :alt: an error message from pycharm

-This tells us essentially the same thing as the **NameError** - the object called ``random`` has been used before it was defined.
+|br| This tells us essentially the same thing as the **NameError** - the object called ``random`` has been used before
+it was defined.
 The issue, in this case, is clear if we look at line 1:

 .. code-block:: python